nmdias/FeedKit/README.md

 ## Model Preview
 Safely bind a feed of your choosing:
+> You may find the example bellow useful, if you're dealing with only a single type of feed.
 ```swift
 guard let feed = result.rssFeed, result.isSuccess else {
     print(result.error)